Suncor Energy Inc. (SU) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Suncor Energy Inc. (SU) by analysts is $39.69, which is $13.3 above the current market price.
+The average price estimated by analysts for SU is $39.81, which is $12.62 above than the current price.
 The public float for SU is 1.32B, and at present, short sellers hold a 0.73% of that float.
-On February 28, 2023, the average trading volume of SU was 4.95M shares.
+The average trading volume of SU on March 03, 2023 was 4.72M shares.

 SU’s Market Performance

-The stock of Suncor Energy Inc. (SU) has seen a 3.05% increase in the past week, with a -1.42% drop in the past month, and a -4.56% fall in the past quarter.
-The volatility ratio for the week is 3.24%, and the volatility levels for the past 30 days are at 3.07% for SU.
-The simple moving average for the last 20 days is 1.10% for SU stock, with a simple moving average of 2.04% for the last 200 days.
+SU stock saw an increase of 4.16% in the past week, with a monthly gain of 0.20% and a quarterly increase of 4.04%.
+The volatility ratio for the week is 3.13%, and the volatility levels for the last 30 days are 3.07% for Suncor Energy Inc. (SU).
+The simple moving average for the last 20 days is 3.32% for SU stock, with a simple moving average of 4.12% for the last 200 days.

-Volatility was left at 3.07%, however, over the last 30 days, the volatility rate increased by 3.24%, as shares sank -1.47% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.64% upper at present.
+Volatility was left at 3.07%, however, over the last 30 days, the volatility rate increased by 3.13%, as shares surge +1.31% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +16.28% upper at present.

 Stock Fundamentals for SU